 Other office alternatives cannot offer this, and having all your mails at your fingertips improves the speed and efficiency of your business’ communication.

-4. Add a virtual reception to your office
+4. Add a call answering service to your office

 No office is fully complete without a reception – and a virtual office is no exception.

-Consider a potential customer finding your listing online, and noticing your swanky office phone number is your mobile or home number, which is obviously not local to your business’ address.
+Consider a potential customer finding your listing online, and noticing your swanky office phone number is your mobile or home number, which is obviously not local to your business’s address.

 A tad apprehensive, she calls anyway only for you to answer unaware it’s a business call.
 Confuddled, you stumble through the conversation, your voice drowned by a torrent of background noise.